davidcutting42/robotarm-17/README.md

 (C) 2016-2017 David Cutting

-## Installation instructions (OUTDATED AND NEED TO BE UPDATED ONCE CODE IS STABLE)
+## Installation instructions (OUTDATED AND NEED TO BE UPDATED ONCE STABLE)
 ###On Windows Desktop:
 Download Raspbian Image from Rpi Website